foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

 - A small number of global variables within the port (e.g. for interrupt handling and scheduling) must be allocated per-core, and by default are placed in a section named ".rtos.percpu.data".
+The CLIB reentrancy data are similarly allocated per-core, and by default are placed in the section ".clib.percpu.bss".
 When linked with the "sim-mc" LSP, these objects get placed into per-core dataram by default.
+Typically, around 400 bytes of dataram are required for these structures.

   NOTE: If only one executable is loaded onto one core, use a romable LSP to ensure .rtos.percpu.data are properly unpacked into each core's dataram,